luckycdev/QuickFetch/README.md

 # QuickFetch

-Test a fetch in javascript
+Test a fetch get in javascript

 instances: